NCR Silver Review

 Hardware and Software Requirements:

 - Countertop Receipt Printer for NCR Silver, $285, can be connected to your network over wi-fi, or directly to the iPad over Bluetooth.
+A pack of 24 receipt rolls is available for $29.00.

 - Cash Drawer for NCR Silver, $109, which is 16″ wide and has a removable till and if you’re still reading this sentence you probably expect way too much from a cash drawer.
 Really, it’s a drawer.
 It holds cash.
 Enough said.
+Any additional removable cash drawer till will cost you $39.00.

 - Cordless Barcode Scanner for NCR Silver, $269, will scan barcodes cordlessly, as its name cleverly implies.